stueja/OnlineTVRecorder-VODPortal/README.md

 ![Preview 1](http://imgur.com/Kow4BCY.png)
 ![Preview 2](http://imgur.com/2Sv7s5J.png)

 Note.
 The whole thing is badly hacked.
-And it works.
+And it works, at least for the upload/display/stream parts.
+Search, login and other features provided by the "My Play" W3 portal are not functional, since I do not need them.

 ## Components needed: